 Custom-handmade cutting knives by Bloodroot Blades (the waitlist is years-long) are paraded for your personal choice of tool to cut the protein about to be served.
 Perfectly hearth roasted lamb loin or Texan marbled wagyu in the meat course are accompanied by obscure, but delicious in exotic Japanese titles presented ingredients like Kanpyo (dried shavings of calabash gourd), Komatsuna (Japanese mustard spinach), Chingensai (bok choy), Kamo Nasu (lilac, ball shaped eggplant) stirring the travel bug.
 You can supplement the meat for fish or vegetarian course.
 My Aka Amadai with spaceship spinach, Hakurei turnip, and soy cream was superb.

-The wine list is very good.
-The wine pairing is more focused on curiosities than local experiences.
+The wine list is very good, but the pairing is focused on curiosities than local experiences.
 Nevertheless, our whims were catered to as the head sommelier curated purely US-sourced wine tasting each night.
 A white wine from Ridge Monte Bello and Rhone-blend by Tablas Creek next to Ceritas Pinot Noir and the rare white Sauvignon Blanc by Eiselle Vineyards took even the chef into the backstage.
-The sommelier nodded to his taste, the chef loves this wine.

 A bottle of local wine custom-made for Single Thread by Davis Family Vineyards (a smooth, mature Syrah for us) for your in-room cravings.
 Still and sparkling water is filtered by the Vera system for sustainable hydration.
 A gem hides in your freezer, the house-made seasonal sorbet, Thai basil and pear for us ticked all the boxes of hedonism.
 In the bathroom, Aesop pampers your skin, binchotan charcoal towels purify your face, bath salts and candles sooth your weary travel bug, and Botnia organic gift bag hydrates your face.
 We soaked in the XXL bath daily.
 Oh, and the breakfast, otherworldly.
 We tried almost the entire menu – an assortment of the multi-course Japanese (the homemade yuba and tofu were extraordinary and the seasonal rice donabe filled us up), Sonoma (top notch California cheese), à la carte warm fruit scones, superb Sonoma grains porridge (wholesome) and the best avocado toast we had in California.
 We could have it every day – served on a sourdough, the poached running egg with sesame, flowers and green perfection.
 We only skipped the bacon-laden English breakfast created as a tribute to Heston Blumenthal.